techieslayj/1D-Periodic-Potential-DFT-Analysis/README.md

   * Prove/Disprove Peierls' Theorem (states a one-dimensional equally spaced chain with one electron per ion is unstable)
   * Expand to other atoms

-# Special Thanks to Dr. Chen Huang Florida State University
+# Special Thanks
+  * Dr. Chen Huang Florida State University